BrevinB/AllergenDetector/README.md

 ## Exporting History

 Open the **History** screen and tap the **Export** button to share a CSV file of all recorded scans.
-The file includes the barcode, product name, date scanned, and whether the item was marked safe.
+The export runs briefly in the background and a spinner is shown until the share sheet appears.
+The CSV includes the barcode, product name, date scanned, and whether the item was marked safe.